The Night Eats the World: Plot

 Sam, a musician living in Paris, visits his ex-girlfriend Fanny to recover music tapes left in her possession.
 Fanny is holding a party and brushes Sam off multiple times before telling him the tapes are in the office.
 Sam is accidentally bumped by a partygoer on his way to the tapes.
 Once there, his nose starts to bleed and he passes out.
 Sounds of chaos erupt outside the door of the office, but Sam sleeps through it.

-The next morning, Sam wakes to find the apartment trashed, with blood stains on the walls and no one inside.
+The next morning, Sam wakes to find the apartment trashed, with bloodstains on the walls and no one inside.
 He ventures into the stairway and discovers a zombified Fanny and others, who charge at him when he calls her name.
 Locking himself in her apartment, he witnesses a family escaping from an apartment across the street only to be swarmed and killed by zombies as they attempt to escape in their car.
 The apartment, which is several stories up, is the only safe location that Sam can find.
-The zombies have seemingly taken over all of Paris, are very fast moving, and respond in hordes to any sight or sound.
+The zombies have seemingly spread over all of Paris, are very fast moving, and respond in hordes to any sight or sound.
 They are also completely silent, making almost no noise and never vocalizing.

 Unable to leave the apartment, Sam begins cleaning up until a shotgun blast erupts through the floor.
-Using a pipe to widen the hole, he discovers that one of the residents below has committed suicide, after killing his wife, who he had bound to a chair after she became infected.
+Using a pipe to widen the hole, he discovers that one of the residents below has committed suicide, after killing his wife, whom he had bound to a chair after she became infected.
 He retrieves their shotgun and ventures outside, finding the zombies in the stairway gone.
 He quickly closes the doors to the building to seal himself inside.
-Sam explores the building's units one by one, finding most of them empty.
+Sam explores the building's units one by one, finding most of them empty; he cordons off one floor after he narrowly avoids getting killed by a group of zombies waiting inside.
 He finds a zombified elderly man in the building's lift, binds the gate up, and begins conversing one-sidedly with the zombie whose name he learns is Alfred.

 Sam successfully raids the building for a large quantity of supplies.
 He rations these and discovers musical equipment in one room, which he uses to entertain himself.
 As time passes, Sam becomes increasingly lonely and unhinged.
 Desperate for company, he attempts to capture a stray cat wandering aimlessly among the undead, but is nearly killed by several zombies.
-He makes it back to the apartment; enraged, Sam shoots the cat from the window.
+He makes it back to the apartment and sees the cat beside one of the undead, apparently unconcerned; enraged, Sam shoots at the cat.
 Fearing he was bitten, Sam nearly kills himself a second time when he falls asleep with the shotgun placed beneath his head while waiting to see if he would turn.